Can’t Use Universal Control? Share Keyboard & Mouse Across Macs, PCs with Barrier

 Barrier works great, so if you’ve been waiting for Universal Control on macOS Monterey and disappointed by its delay, this is essentially the same ability offered through an open source project.

-While Universal Control, the tentpole feature of macOS Monterey that allows for sharing a keyboard and mouse across multiple Macs and iPads, is now delayed until macOS 12.3 and iPadOS 15.3, you don’t have to wait until then to start sharing a single keyboard and mouse between Macs, and PC’s too.
+While Universal Control allows for sharing a keyboard and mouse across multiple Macs and iPads, which requires macOS 12.3 and iPadOS 15.3 or later, you don’t have to use those versions of system software, or even just Apple devices, to start sharing a single keyboard and mouse between Macs, and PC’s too.
 Barrier offers this ability right now, and not only does it work to share a keyboard and mouse between multiple Macs, it also supports Windows and Linux computers, yes even with a shared clipboard.
 Unlike Universal Control, it is not available for iPad, but if you’re a Mac and PC user, you should really appreciate the cross-platform abilities offered there.

 Barrier is a little technical but it’s pretty easy to setup and get working if you follow along, particularly on the Mac thanks to Bonjour.
 Barrier is open source software and it is not verified by Apple with Gatekeeper, so if you’re uncomfortable with that, you’d probably want to skip running Barrier completely.